 In 2016, the Centers for Disease Control (CDC) announced that sleep, or rather the lack thereof, is a public health crisis.
 People simply aren’t getting the sleep that they need.
 While this may be due to bad habits, it may also be the cultural mindset that encourages fewer hours of sleep.
 Society negatively perceives sleep as a distraction from what’s more important.
 Additionally, like other social stigmas, such as addiction, obesity, and mental illness, the collective unconscious categorizes sleep as a moral weakness.
 This psychological mindset has dangerous physiological consequences.

-In college, many students adopt the notion that they have to choose two of the three: sleep, a social life, or academics.
-More often than not, students sacrifice sleep so that they can study or hangout with their friends.
+In college, many students adopt the notion that they must choose two of the three: sleep, a social life, or academics.
+Often, students sacrifice sleep so that they can study or hang out with their friends.
 Similarly, the workplace promotes this anti-sleep ideology.
-Within in some professions, the need for sleep connotes a weakness.
-Take the military for instance.
+Within some professions, the need for sleep connotes a weakness.
+Take the military, for instance.
 For some branches of the military, practicing controlled sleep deprivation is routine.
 Additionally, the military issues anti-sleep drugs like amphetamines and modafinil to some soldiers, such as pilots.
-These drugs enable them to stay awake for prolong periods of time.
+These drugs enable them to stay awake for prolonged periods of time.

 Aside from the military, other professions are also guilty of negatively affecting an individual’s sleep.
-In particular, jobs with excessive travel oftentimes cause jet lag and thereby circadian rhythm disruption.
+Jobs with excessive travel oftentimes cause jet lag and thereby circadian rhythm disruption.
 Essentially, circadian rhythms are the body’s “internal clock.”
-Constantly changing shifts, having irregular shifts, or being on-call also disturb the body’s internal regulator for sleeping patterns.
+Constantly changing shifts, having irregular shifts, or being on-call also disturb the body’s internal regulation for sleeping patterns.
 When the body deviates from circadian rhythms, it affects the quality and quantity of sleep.
-Recently, studies, regarding circadian rhythms, have pushed for delayed start times in middle and high school since sleep deprivation drastically affects adolescent development.
+Recently, studies regarding circadian rhythms have pushed for delayed start times in middle and high school since sleep deprivation drastically affects adolescent development.

 Sleep Duration Is Associated with Depression